Arthur Gribble

-Gribble educated at Ulverston Grammar School; Queens' College, Cambridge; and Westcott House, Cambridge.
+Gribble was educated at Ulverston Grammar School; Queens' College, Cambridge; and Westcott House, Cambridge.
 He was ordained deacon in 1930; and priest in 1931.
 He served curacies in Windermere and Almondbury.
 He was Chaplain of Sarum Theological College from 1936 to 1938; Rector of Shepton Mallet, 1938–54; Principal of Queen's College, Birmingham from 1954 to 1967 (and a Lecturer at the University of Birmingham); and Canon Residentiary and Chancellor of Peterborough Cathedral from 1967 to 1979.
 During his time at Peterborough he was recommended as a potential bishop, but was never appointed one.